 Naina Devi Temple is among the 51 Shakti Peeth of the Hindu Goddess and is situated on the bank of the Nainital Lake.
 The temple is one of the most revered shrines of Uttarakhand and is dedicated to Goddess Naina Devi.

-Naina Devi Temple comprises the idols of three deities in the sanctum including Goddess Kali, two eyes of Naina Devi, and an idol of Lord Ganesha.
+Naina Devi Temple Nainital comprises the idols of three deities in the sanctum, including Goddess Kali, two eyes of Naina Devi, and an idol of Lord Ganesha.
 Devotees from far and near throng at the holy shrine to seek the blessings.
 They can trek through the steps or choose to reach the sanctum sanctorum through a cable car.

 Take a look at the detailed information about Naina Devi Temple Nainital

 Many fascinating legends are associated with the Naina Devi Temple of Nainital.
 As per mythology, this was the place where the eyes of Goddess Sati fell when her corpse was being carried away by Lord Shiva, her husband.
 Goddess Sati married Lord Shiva without her father's approval, Prajapati Daksh, due to which he was angry.
 And to insult Lord Shiva, he organizes a Yajna in which he invites everyone but not Lord Shiva.
 This upsets Goddess Sati, makes her angry, and sets her ablaze.

 This act deeply saddened Lord Shiva, and he kept on roaming around while carrying the charred body of the Goddess.
 Finally, sensing the graveness of the matter, Lord Vishnu leaves his Sudarshan Chakra and cuts the body of the Goddess into 51 pieces.
 There are different places where these pieces of the body part of the goddess fall, and those places were erected as Shakti Peetha.
 Naina Devi Temple is also one of the Shakti Peetha.